 New engine, new transmission

 For the first time ever, the V-Class can be ordered with Active Brake Assist.
-It detects when there is a risk of collision with a vehicle travelling in front and initially emits a visual and acoustic warning.
-If the driver reacts, Active Brake Assist increases the brake pressure to suit the requirements of the situation.
-If there is no reaction, the system initiates an autonomous application of the brakes.
-In urban traffic the Active Brake Assist also reacts to stationary obstacles or pedestrians crossing.
-It thus makes a definitive contribution towards avoiding accidents or, at the very least, reducing their severity.
+It can detect when there is a risk of collision with a vehicle ahead and gives an initial visual and acoustic signal.
+If the driver reacts, the Active Brake Assist builds up braking pressure adequate to the situation.
+If there is no reaction, the system actively supports evasion and braking maneuvers.
+In urban traffic, the Active Brake Assist can also react to stationary obstacles or pedestrians crossing.

-Another new safety feature is the optional Highbeam Assist Plus which is available for the first time in the V-Class.
-In main-beam mode, Highbeam Assist Plus allows the driver to enjoy a permanent, broad illumination of the roadway.
+Another new safety feature is the optional Highbeam Assist Plus.
+In main-beam mode, Highbeam Assist Plus supports the driver with a permanent, broad illumination of the roadway.
 In the event of vehicles in front or oncoming traffic, the LEDs of the main-beam module are partially deactivated and thus create a U-shaped cut-out in the cone of light.
 The remaining areas of the roadway continue to be illuminated with the main-beam headlamps (partial main beam).